What Is Schizoaffective Disorder?

-- Psychotherapy: The goal of therapy is to help the patient learn about the illness, establish goals, and manage everyday problems related to the disorder.
-Family therapy can help families deal more effectively with a loved one who has schizoaffective disorder, enabling them to better help their loved one.
+: The goal of this type of counseling is to help the person learn about their illness, set goals, and manage everyday problems related to the disorder.
+Family therapy can help families become more effective in relating to and helping a loved one who has schizoaffective disorder.

-- Skills training: This generally focuses on work and social skills, grooming and hygiene, and other day-to-day activities, including money and home management.
+Skills training: This generally focuses on work and social skills, grooming and self-care, and other day-to-day activities, including money and home management.

-There is no known way to prevent schizoaffective disorder.
-However, early diagnosis and treatment can help a person avoid or reduce frequent relapses and hospitalizations, and help decrease the disruption to the person's life, family and friendships.
+No. But if someone gets diagnosed and starts treatment ASAP, it can help a person avoid or reduce frequent relapses and hospitalizations and help decrease the disruption to the person's life, family, and friendships.